codacy/docs/docs/organizations/managing-security-and-risk.md

 ## Opening and closing items

 !!! important
-    To automatically open and close items, Codacy must detect when the underlying vulnerabilities are introduced and fixed.
+    To automatically open and close items, Codacy must detect when the vulnerabilities are introduced and fixed.
 The detection logic is platform-dependent and is described below.

 Codacy automatically opens a security item whenever one of the configured source platforms detects a security vulnerability: